TiESV/SmartCitiesHackathon/wastemanagement/README.md

 - Execute ResetDatabaseAndStartTheSimulation or ResetDatabaseWithoutStartingTheSimulation to initialize the database
 - To pause the simulation : PauseTheSimulation
 - to start the simulation : resumeTheSimulation

+### Make sure to run queries over HTTP Endpoint and not Websocket.

 ||Descriptions and API|
 |--------|--------|